WheteThunger/PowerlessElectronics/README.md

   }
 }
 ```

+- `Add switch to powerless auto turrets` (`true` or `false`) -- While `true`, a switch will be added to auto turrets that are configured to generate their own power, allowing players to turn the turret on or off.
+Note that the switch will be temporarily hidden while the turret has a wire connected to its power input.
+- `Add switch to powerless SAM sites` (`true` or `false`) -- While `true`, a switch will be added to SAM sites that are configured to generate their own power, allowing players to turn the SAM site on or off.
+Note that the switch will be temporarily hidden while the SAM site has a wire connected to its power input.

 Each entity type has the following configuration options, mapped in the config to the entity's prefab short name.